Redesign API tryout for developers to test APIs on developer portal

 03 Understand Our Product

-Users spent over 30 mins completing authentication and trying out APIs
+Developers spent over 30 mins completing authentication and trying out APIs

 We observed developers going through the entire process, and he struggled significantly, spending over 30 minutes to complete the tasks.